A Unified Charge-Dependent Modulation Model for AMS-02 Proton and Antiproton Fluxes during Solar Minimum: Introduction

 \section{Introduction}

 Galactic cosmic rays (GCRs) detected at the top of the atmosphere (TOA) originate from sources such as supernova remnants (SNRs).
 After propagating through the galaxy, they undergo modulation by the heliospheric magnetic field (HMF) upon entering the solar system.
 The injection, propagation and modulation processes collectively shape the GCR spectrum observed at TOA.
-Consequently, the interdependence of these processes complicates the interpretation of cosmic ray flux, especially in the GeV energy range, obscuring potential anomalous signals, such as secondary particles from dark matter with masses in the tens of GeV range~\cite{linInvestigatingDarkMatter2019,cuiPossibleDarkMatter2017,yuanPropagationCosmicRays2017,zhuExplainingGeVAntiproton2022}.
+Consequently, the interdependence of these processes complicates the interpretation of cosmic ray flux, especially in the GeV energy range, obscuring potential anomalous signals, such as the low-energy secondary particles from dark matter~\cite{linInvestigatingDarkMatter2019,cuiPossibleDarkMatter2017,yuanPropagationCosmicRays2017,zhuExplainingGeVAntiproton2022}.

 Two strategies effectively disentangle the modulation process from the injection and propagation processes: examining the local interstellar spectrum (LIS) and studying temporal variations in the cosmic-ray (CR) spectrum.
 The CR LIS, entirely free of heliospheric modulation, solely reflects injection and propagation effects.
 However, only the two Voyager spacecrafts have traversed beyond the heliosphere to date~\cite{cummingsGALACTICCOSMICRAYS2016,stoneCosmicRayMeasurements2019}.
 Their CR observations, spanning MeV to sub-GeV energies, remain the only available LIS measurements.
 Alternatively, temporal variations in the TOA spectrum can separate modulation effects, as the HMF varies over the 11-year solar cycle while injection and propagation processes remain constant.
-The AMS-02 and the Payload for Antimatter Matter Exploration and Light-nuclei Astrophysics (PAMELA) experiments have provided precise, time-resolved CR flux measurements over a full solar cycle~\cite{adrianiTimeDependenceProton2013,amscollaborationTemporalStructuresElectron2023,amscollaborationTemporalStructuresPositron2023,aguilarPeriodicitiesDailyProton2021,amscollaborationAntiprotonsElementaryParticles2025}.
+The AMS-02, Payload for Antimatter Matter Exploration and Light-nuclei Astrophysics (PAMELA), and High Energy Cosmic-radiation Detection (HERD) experiments have provided precise, time-resolved CR flux measurements over a full solar cycle~\cite{adrianiTimeDependenceProton2013,amscollaborationTemporalStructuresElectron2023,amscollaborationTemporalStructuresPositron2023,aguilarPeriodicitiesDailyProton2021,amscollaborationAntiprotonsElementaryParticles2025,xuPotentialConstrainingPropagation2023}.
 Combined with Voyager's sub-GeV LIS data, these measurements can be employed to illuminate modulation effects.

 Upon encountering the heliosphere, cosmic ray (CR) particles diffuse through the HMF.
 The structure of HMF induces charge-dependent drifts, while the solar wind drives convection and adiabatic energy losses.
 Particles of opposite charges drift in opposing directions, resulting in distinct diffusion paths and modulation strengths.
 Phenomenologically, the force field approximation (FFA) describes this effect by assigning distinct modulation potentials to each charge sign~\cite{gleesonSolarModulationGalactic1968, cholisPredictiveAnalyticModel2016, kuhlenTimeDependentAMS02ElectronPositron2019,lipariSpectralShapesFluxes2019, silverTestingCosmicRayPropagation2024, koldobskiyValidationNeutronMonitor, wangTimeDependentSolar2019}.
 Within this framework, particles sharing the same charge sign have been found to exhibit consistent modulation behavior~\cite{zhaoUnifiedSolarModulation2025}.
 Although the FFA with charge-dependent modulation potential phenomenologically characterizes drifts, it neither elucidates the underlying drift mechanisms nor predicts modulation differences induced by drift.